-The signal-to-noise ratio decreases if new speculators enter the market and increases as the number of producers increases.
-The volatility however increases with the number of speculators and decreases with the number of producers: as the number of speculators increases, the market becomes less predictable and the speculators themselves are less and less efficient in exploiting the information present in the market.
+The signal to noise ratio decreases if new speculators enter the market and increases as the number of producers increases.
+The volatility instead increases with the number of speculators and decreases with the number of producers: As the number of speculators increases, the market becomes less predictable and speculators themselves are less and less efficient in exploiting the information present in the market.
 This results in the increase of volatility.
-On the other hand, increasing the number of producers makes the speculators behave more efficiently.
-The payoff of the producers, which is always negative, increases with the number of speculators and it decreases with the number of producers themselves.
+On the other hand, increasing the number of producers, makes speculators behave more efficiently.
+The payoff of producers, which is always negative, increases with the number of speculators and it decreases with the number of producers themselves.
 This suggests that the relationship between these two species may be better described as symbiosis than as competition.
-Indeed, generally the payoff of the speculators also increases if the number of producers increases.
-But as figure 6 shows, the situation for the speculators is more complex than that: if $n_p$ is large enough (i.e. above the dotted curve in figure 7), the gain of the speculators decreases if another producer enters the game.
-Furthermore, close to the boundary $n_s^(n_p)$ of the symmetric phase, the gain of the speculators increases if a new speculator is added.
-This suggests that the relationship among the speculators cannot be described as competition in this region (below the dashed curve in figure 7).
-The phase diagram in the plane $(n_s, n_p)$ , shown in figure 7, summarizes this behaviour.
+Indeed generally also the payoff of speculators increase if the number of producers increases.
+But as Fig. 6 shows, the situation for speculators is more complex than that: If $n_n$ is large enough (i.e. above the dotted line in fig. 7), the gain of speculators decreases if a other producers enter the game.
+Furthermore, close to the boundary $n_s^(n_p)$ of the symmetric phase, the gain of speculators increases if a new speculator is added.
+This suggests that the relationship among speculators cannot be described as competition in this region (below the dashed line in fig. 7).
+The phase diagram in the plane $(n_s, n_p)$ , shown in fig. 7, summarizes this behavior.